Introduction: How to Lube Control Cables

 Now it's time to reassemble the clutch lever.
 Thankfully it's pretty easy and there aren't any issues to watch out for.
 If anything just be careful with the little white plunger from the clutch switch.

 Remember to use blue threadlocker when reinstalling the clutch pivot bolt.
-Tighten up well, but not enough that the clutch lever starts to bind.
+Tighten it up well, but not enough that the clutch lever starts to bind.

 You'll also have to readjust the clutch cable adjuster nut to leave it like before.
 In my case it was less important since I already had aftermarket adjustable levers installed.
 A pro tip is that if you want cheaper levers, the Z650's levers are the same as the Ninja 650's but tend to be cheaper and have more options.
+For more compatibility tips, check out the Ninja 650 parts compatibility list.

 Step 7: Disassemble the Throttle Cable Housing